jastew/gym/_classes/small-group-training.md

 ---
 title: Semi Private Personal Training
+description: >-
-description: 'Benefit from Personal Training results at a fraction of the price , Our packages are between €30 and €40 per week.'
+  Benefit from Personal Training results at a fraction of the price , Our packages are between €30 and €40 per week.
 image: /uploads/17353153-597254370463131-5171979777414179871-n.jpg
 index: 2
 ---